Close to My Heart: Plot

 Brad's investigation leads him to an apartment and a woman named Arlene who tells Brad that Danny's mother, named Martha, died giving birth at the apartment building.
 Arlene lied to authorities that the child's father took the baby, and she took the child herself.
 She gives Brad a ring belonging to Martha.
 Without Midge's knowledge, Brad begins an investigation of Martha's history.
 The operator of a boarding house where Martha stayed, gives Brad a sweater that belonged to Martha.
 Brad tells Midge of his efforts to investigate Danny's background.
 Mrs. Morrow from the adoption agency warns Midge that Brad should stop his investigation; and, the agency cannot go forward with the adoption unless he does.
 Meanwhile, Brad discovers Martha was a reputable schoolteacher who was keeping company with a man, named Edward Hewitt, who Brad suspects accompanied Martha to Reno to marry her.
 Brad directs a photo of Hewitt be published for identification.
 Mrs. Morrow recognizes Hewitt's photo, informs Midge that Hewitt is incarcerated for murder, and tells her the adoption cannot go forward.

 Brad visits Hewitt at San Quentin State Prison.
 Brad tells Hewitt, whose real name is Everett Heilner, that he has a son and Martha died giving birth.
 A callous Hewitt says there was no place in his life for a child and tells Brad the boy will "never be a cop."
 Brad returns home and learns from an embittered Midge the agency took Danny in order to protect Danny from Brad.
 Brad rushes out to retrieve the child but is stopped by the court's probation officer.
-Brad convinces Mrs. Morrow to approve the adoption after disclosing Danny's real father, now dead, was actually Heilner's brother according to the prison warden; and, that nuturing a child is more important than the nature of the child's background.
+Brad convinces Mrs. Morrow to approve the adoption by describing how a meeting with Heilner's brother convinced him that nurturing a child is more important than the nature of the child's background.